Pair world-class dining with a cool-climate wine scene and you’ll certainly have enough reasons to spend a weekend in Tasmania.

 Back in Hobart, the dark side is in good form at the Glaetzer-Dixon Family Winemakers cellar door.
 Run by 2011 GT WINE Young Winemaker of the Year Nick Glaetzer, it’s set in a former ice factory; the ultra-modern tasting room sits in almost complete darkness so you can experience a full sensory experience.

-No trip to Hobart is complete without a trip to MONA; for those more inclined to the vinous art forms, a visit to the on-site Moorilla and MOO Brew Brewery ticks all the boxes.
-With on-site eateries like The Source and Faro, a morning, half a day, or even an entire day is well spent here.
+A weekend in Tasmania is not complete without a trip to MONA; for those more inclined to the vinous art forms, a visit to the on-site Moorilla and MOO Brew Brewery ticks all the boxes.
+With on-site eateries like The Source and Faro, a morning or an entire day is well spent here.

 An hour’s drive to the south lies the rugged and remote Huon Valley.
 Few have been brave enough to plant vineyards in this chilly part of Tassie but some producers – namely Home Hill Vineyard, Elsewhere Vineyard, Sailor Seeks Horse, Chatto and Mewstone Wines, whose vines overlook the D’Entrecasteaux Channel – have made a name for both themselves and the region with some of Australia’s most ethereal and expressive pinot noir.